salymk/react-maker-pre-launch-landing-page/README.md

 ### What I learned

-I learned how to use formik for my input validation, formik allows you to create your own validator function, which I have down below or you can use a validator like Yup(Yup is a JavaScript schema builder for value parsing and validation.)
+I learned how to use Formik for my input validation.
+Formik allows you to create your validator function, which I have below.
+You can use a validator like Yup(a JavaScript schema builder for value parsing and validation.)

 ```js
 const validate = (values) => {